 How to Check your Ubuntu Version

-In this guide, we will show you how to check the version of your Ubuntu installation.
+In this guide, we will demonstrate how to check the version of Ubuntu you are running using the terminal.

 Checking your Ubuntu Version